 - Enterprise Systems

-5. The program provides students with an opportunity to work with the latest technology, such as SAS Enterprise Miner, XL Miner and SAP Business Data Warehousing.
-This certificate program is a joint program with the SAS Institute, the leading platform for advanced analytical business intelligence software.
+The SAS Institute UT Dallas Graduate Certificate in Business Intelligence and Data Mining emphasizes theoretical concepts and clinical knowledge associated with the design, delivery and use of business intelligence and data mining techniques in organizations.
+The program provides students with an opportunity to work with the latest technology, such as SAS Enterprise Miner, XL Miner and SAP Business Data Warehousing.
+It is a joint program with the SAS Institute, the leading platform for advanced analytical business intelligence software.
 Accordingly, the certificate that is awarded is signed by a representative from the SAS Institute and from the UT Dallas Naveen Jindal School of Management and is recognized by both groups as providing knowledge, skills and abilities necessary for successfully designing, building and implementing business intelligence solutions.

 TERP 10, Integrated Business Processes in ERP